Restorative Justice FAQs

 Is restorative justice appropriate for "victimless" crimes?

-Certain offenses, such as drug offenses, while being so-called "victimless" crimes, do have a dramatic effect on an entire community.
+Certain offenses, such as DUI and drug offenses, while being so-called "victimless" crimes, do have a dramatic effect on an entire community.
 In cases such as these, restorative justice panel members represent the community in general and speak about the effects the crime has had on the community.

 How is "community" defined for the purposes of restorative justice?